AdamMack2007/ansible_inventory_report/README.md

 ## Notes

-1. This playbook assumes that the devices are in a group respective to their OS (ASAs are in group asa, Aristas are in group eos, etc).
-2. In the group_vars folder is {os}.yml and within that is the desired_version variable.
+1. In the network_compliance_report/vars folder is main.yml and within that is the version and server variables.
-3. The server, Confluence and Mattermost variables are found in defaults/main.yml
+2. The server, Confluence and Mattermost variables are found in defaults/main.yml
-4. If there is not a task for your OS you can create one, just make sure you follow the structure of the other devices to ensure a uniform variable set.
+3. If there is not a task for your OS you can create one, just make sure you follow the structure of the other devices to ensure a uniform variable set.
-5. If you are setting the tokens as variables, (recommended) then make sure to remove **confluence_token** and **mattermost_token** from defaults/main.yml
+4. If you are setting the tokens as variables(recommended) then make sure to remove **confluence_token** and **mattermost_token** from defaults/main.yml
-6. Confluence is assumed to be an Atlassian hosted solution, you may have to modify the URI call if its an on-premise device.
+5. Confluence is assumed to be the Atlassian hosted solution, you may have to modify the URI call if its an on-premise device.

 ## The playbook